The ruins of Jerash – Once a prosperous Roman city – Jordan

 Visit Jordan’s Most Beautiful Wadi – Hike into the Wadi Mujib

-Wandelen in Dana Biosphere Reserve – 3 trails (only Dutch)
+Hiking in Dana Biosphere Reserve – 3 trails

-De kerken van Madaba en Bethany beyond the Jordan (only Dutch)
+The churches of Madaba and Bethany beyond the Jordan

 Jacomijn is een politieagent uit Nederland die jou graag laat zien hoe je veilig, actief en gezond de wereld kan over reizen.
 Safe and Healthy travel is a MUST